Academic Catalog

 Courses used to satisfy core requirements may not also be used to satisfy technical or design elective requirements.

-Graduates of the CEE Program, within a few years of graduation, are expected to: 1) Apply their knowledge and skills as effective, productive civil engineers within private corporations, engineering consulting firms, as well as local, state, and federal government agencies in the design of innovative civil engineering systems and processes; 2) Work and communicate effectively with others on multidisciplinary teams to develop practical, technically sound, cost-effective solutions to complex and diverse civil engineering problems; 3) Build upon the fundamental knowledge gained in the undergraduate program of study, allowing analysis and design in alternative and innovative conditions; 4) Engage in the profession in an ethical and responsible manner; 5) Seek leadership roles as practitioners; and 6) Become and remain active members within professional and technical societies.
+Within 3 to 5 years of graduation, BSCE graduates will: 1) Apply their knowledge and skills as effective, productive civil or environmental engineers designing innovative engineered systems for private corporations, consulting firms, constructors, or government agencies; 2) Work and communicate effectively with others on multidisciplinary teams to develop practical, technically sound, sustainable, cost-effective solutions to complex and diverse civil and/or environmental engineering problems; 3) Build upon the knowledge gained during undergraduate study for personal and professional development, including preparation for licensure and obtaining advanced degrees; 4) Engage in the profession in an ethical, equitable, and responsible manner that will protect human health and welfare and the environment; 5) Acquire leadership skills that will empower their ascension to leadership roles as practitioners; and 6) Be active members of professional and technical societies, engage in community service, and/or advocate for policies that advance the profession and society.

 Student Outcomes